yogeshwar607/shreemoryacabs/KEYWORD_STRATEGY_ANALYSIS.md

 ## Executive Summary

-GreenEVCabs has a **strong foundational keyword strategy** with excellent coverage of primary and secondary keywords.
+Shree Morya Cabs has a **strong foundational keyword strategy** with excellent coverage of primary and secondary keywords.
 However, there are significant **high-value keyword gaps** and **opportunities for optimization** in semantic variations, voice search, and intent-based content.

 **Current State:**
 - Primary keyword density: Well-balanced (not over-optimized)